Updated 27 May 2020

 Wrike - Perfect for Maximising Efficiencies

-Wrike's pricing, as most of its competitors, depends on both users and functionality.
+Wrike's pricing, like most of its competitors, depends on both users and functionality.
 A simple task list is free.
 The professional package starts at $9.80/month/user for up to 15 users, while the business plan is $24.80/month/user for up to 200 team members.
 Enterprise solutions require custom pricing.

 Be careful, though: many of the integrations that make the tool so comprehensive, like proofing and publishing for marketers, come with an add-on price.

 - Optimised for Larger Teams.
 Unlike Basecamp or Trello, which can be useful for as few as 2 users, Wrike is designed for larger marketing teams of 5-10 or more.
 Cross-topic task and project integrations can help in more complex setups.

 - Review Functionality.
 Proofing and reviews (should you choose to add this function) is a true distinguishing factor.
 All creative processes can be easily streamlined into making sure the right people get a closer look.

 - Intuitive Time Tracking.
 Of the solutions discussed here, Wrike has the most comprehensive time and workload tracking functionality.
 That makes it especially beneficial for agencies and larger marketing teams needing to optimise efficiencies.